ds1242/maze-solver/README.md

 If it hits a wall and turns back the line is turned gray while it searchs it's way through the the maze.

+## Quick Start and Usage
+- Python 3.12+ required
+- Python Tkinter required
+- ./main.sh should execute the Python script from a terminal

+## Contributing
+Feel free to clone and make it your own

-### Future Plans
+## Future Plans
-Add user input for the size of the maze
+- Add user input for the size of the maze
-Add user input for the random number to change the shape of the maze
+- Add user input for the random number to change the shape of the maze
+- Add button to Canvas the program when it is done